-Unlikely pairs – grab a lot of food types and lay them out for the kids.
-Get them to pick the most unlikely pairings and challenge them to see if they will taste test their combination – don’t forget the spit bucket!
+Grab plenty of food types and lay them out for the kids.
+Get them to pick the most unlikely pairings and challenge them to see if they will taste test their combination — don’t forget the spit bucket!

-1. If lying is always wrong is it ok to ruin a surprise if asked directly?
+1. If lying is always wrong, is it OK to ruin a surprise if asked directly?

-2. If a cyclops were to close its eye, is it winking or blinking?
+2. If a Cyclops were to close its eye, is it winking or blinking?

 3. When did time begin?

-4. If you punch yourself and it hurts, are you weak or are you strong?
+4. If you punch yourself, and it hurts, are you weak or are you strong?